EvilPort2/Sign-Language/README.md

 # Sign-Language
 A very simple CNN project.

+## Note
+Simple-OpenCV-Calculator and this project are merged to one.
+Simple-OpenCV-Calculator will no longer be maintained.

 ## What I did here
 1. The first thing I did was, I created 10 gesture samples using OpenCV.
 For each gesture I captured 1200 images which were 50x50 pixels.
 All theses images were in grayscale which is stored in the gestures/ folder.
 The gestures/0/ folder contains 1200 blank images which signify "none" gesture.
 Also I realised that keeping this category increased my model's accuracy to 99% from a laughable 82%.
 2. Learned what a CNN is and how it works.
 Best resources were <a href="https://www.tensorflow.org/get_started/">Tensorflow's official website</a> and <a href="https://machinelearningmastery.net">machinelearningmastery.net</a>.